2/19/2025

 Phil Gibbs

-Then I've got a couple of small ones.
+Now, I've got a couple of small ones.
 I appreciate the giving me the time to ask these.
-I know Tantalite prices have been moving up.
+I know tantalite prices have been moving up.
 There's been some supply disruptions in Africa.
-Now, how much does that impact you guys one way or the other?
-And how are you managing through some potential cost inflation there?
+How much does that impact you guys one way or the other, and how are you managing through some potential cost inflation there?

 speaker